BubbleSquish/Bible-Fun/README.md

 ---
 ## Copyright & Acknowledgments
-© BubbleSquish
+# © BubbleSquish
 `s8.pdf` © A.J.
-Meyer, II — original author of the source document.
+Meyer, II — original author of the `s8.pdf` document.
+(Referenced for context only; not involved in the development of this project.)
 ChatGPT — The AI Chat Bot that was heavily used in the making of this project.
-(Referenced for context only; not involved in the development of this project.)